al6x/nim/kolo/readme.md

 - Search, tags and spaces filters, index book context
 - Publish selected notes as pdf book
 - SpreadSheet
+- Git for history and sharing
+- Github or any other Git hosting for publishing, collaboration
+- Any file hosting for sharing

 # Forward 80 to 8080 on Mac OS